Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-4/pool-landscape-report-april-2023-week-4.md

     - Something to keep an eye on, as DeFi ramps up, and TVL, does Staking % go down?
 If folks can get a better return in DeFi than Staking (which will only go down over time as reserve rewards diminish)…https://twitter.com/liberlion17/status/1649378719046197258?s=20

 ## BALANCE Updates

+### CF Delegation Grant for BALNC Round 2

+We thank the Cardano Foundation for another round of Delegation Grant to BALNC Pool!
+This makes round two.
+We are very fortunate, thank the CF, and will build more community charts!

+You can see the full list of current CF delegation pools on Pool.pm [here](https://pool.pm/cf/stake).

 ### The Pool Group Public API Updated to Include Pool Tickers